Spectre (DC Comics character): Brightest Day

 In the Brightest Day storyline, the Spectre resurfaces, again with Crispus Allen as its host, in the hills of Montana on the trail of the Butcher, the Red Lantern entity.
 The Spectre confronts Atrocitus once again when the two locate the Butcher, who is about to possess a man whose daughter had been killed by a death row inmate.
 Despite the Spectre's attempts to stop it, the Butcher succeeds, killing the criminal.
-The Butcher then attempts to possess Atrocitus, revealing that Atrocitus had a wife and children who were killed in the Manhunters' attack.
+The Butcher attempts to possess Atrocitus, revealing that Atrocitus had a wife and children who were killed in the Manhunters' attack.
 With the Spectre's help, Atrocitus wards off the Butcher and imprisons it within his power battery.
 The Spectre attempts to judge the man that the Butcher possessed, but Atrocitus argues that his method of judgment is flawed.
 The Spectre calls off his judgment and is unable to judge Atrocitus, discovering that his mission is a "holy" one, although he warns Atrocitus that this will not last forever.